 Additional information about borrowing materials through OhioLINK is available on their website at: https://www.ohiolink.edu/content/frequently_asked_questions

-As an OhioLINK member library, the State Library of Ohio agrees to abide by OhioLINK Patron Initiated Inter-Institutional Circulation Policies as revised January 2008 (see Appendix A) and any subsequent revisions formally approved by the OhioLINK Library Advisory Council.
+As an OhioLINK member library, the State Library of Ohio agrees to abide by OhioLINK Patron Initiated Inter-Institutional Circulation Policies (see Appendix A) and any subsequent revisions formally approved by the OhioLINK Library Advisory Council.

 OhioLINK access for Ohio Residents

 Basic access to OhioLINK is provided to Ohio Residents who have a State Library card.
 In order to provide expanded service through OhioLINK the State Library considers Ohio Residents, who are not State Employees, as “courtesy borrowers” who therefore are eligible for up to five (5) OhioLINK loans at any given time.
-This designation meets the requirements of the OhioLINK Patron Initiated Inter-Institutional Circulation Policies as revised January 2008. (see Appendix A).
+This designation meets the requirements of the OhioLINK Patron Initiated Inter-Institutional Circulation Policies. (see Appendix A).

 OhioLINK book borrowing & renewing information